One of the most complicated tasks of growing any business is scaling.

-Below we are going to look at some of the fundamental aspects of scaling a business and address critical questions that need to be assessed when scaling your restaurant.
+Below, we look at some of the fundamental aspects of scaling a business and address critical questions that need to be assessed when scaling your restaurant.

 First, what is your endgame?

-Being clear on your end goal and what you’re trying to create will help you construct the focused and effective scaling strategy you will need to be successful.
-So before you take action in scaling your business, the first question that needs to be answered is “to what end?”
+Be clear on your end goal and what you’re trying to create to construct a focused and effective scaling strategy.
+So, before you take action in scaling your business, the first question that needs to be answered is “to what end?”

 Is Your Business Ready?

-- Demand (does the restaurant have long waiting lists on the busiest nights?)
+- Demand (does the restaurant have long wait lists on the busiest nights?)

 - Have you built a large number of loyal customers?